SteeltoeOSS/Home/project-docs/contributing.md

 ## Governance Model

-As a member of the [.NET Foundation](https://dotnetfoundation.org/), the Steeltoe project has adopted a [project governance](https://github.com/dotnet/home/blob/master/governance/project-governance.md) model in line with that recommended by the Foundation.
+As a member of the [.NET Foundation](https://dotnetfoundation.org/), the Steeltoe project has adopted a [project governance model](https://github.com/dotnet/home/blob/master/governance/project-governance.md) in line with that recommended by the .NET Foundation.

 Specifically, the Steeltoe project recognizes the following roles within the project: